Local probe investigation of the spin dynamics in the kagome and inter-layers of orthorhombic barlowite Cu$_4$(OD)$_6$FBr: $^{79}$Br and $^{63}$Cu NQR study: Introduction

 In this article, we report a detailed $^{79}$Br and $^{63}$Cu nuclear quadrupole resonance (NQR) investigation of Cu$_4$ in zero external magnetic field using a phase-pure, well-characterized powder sample of orthorhombic barlowite 1~\cite{Smaha2020}, and compare the results with the $^{19}$F NMR data we recently reported for the same sample specimen~\cite{Yuan2022}.
-From the $^{79}$Br NQR measurements, we demonstrate that at least one of the crystallographically inequivalent Cu sites, most likely the interlayer Cu(3,4,5) sites, exhibit the typical signature of three-dimensional antiferromagnetic long range order, i.e. the critical slowing down of spin fluctuations below $\sim20$~K that precedes the long range order at $T_\text{N}$.
+The NQR properties of the hexagonal barlowite 2 phase are beyond the scope of the present work, because only a limited amount of barlowite 2 sample can be synthesized in the form of very small single crystals, whose total volume is too small and unsuitable for NQR measurements.
+From the $^{79}$Br NQR measurements, we demonstrate that at least one of the crystallographically inequivalent Cu sites, most likely some of the interlayer Cu(3,4,5) sites, exhibit the typical signature of three-dimensional antiferromagnetic long range order, i.e. the critical slowing down of spin fluctuations below $\sim20$~K that precedes the long range order at $T_\text{N}$.
 In contrast, the gradual loss of $^{63}$Cu NQR signal intensity suggests that gradual spin freezing sets in below $\sim30$~K within the kagome layers.
 These contrasting findings suggest an interesting possibility that the frustrated kagome planes in barlowite 1 are forced into the ordered state when the interlayer Cu(3,4,5) sites undergo a robust long range order.
 This is reminiscent of the successive magnetic transitions observed for barlowite 2, where ordering of the interlayer Cu moments upon cooling drives the ordering of the kagome Cu moments~\cite{Smaha2020}.